macroquest/docs/main/features/cached-buffs.md

 `^x keywords: Slowed Rooted Mezzed Crippled Maloed Tashed Snared and Beneficial`

--Using CachedBuff to get buff info on targets, group members etc, only requires you to target the entity once. after thats done, buffs are cached. -The upside is obviously that we don't have to target back and forth constantly.
+-Using CachedBuff to get buff info on targets, group members etc, only requires you to target the entity once. after thats done, buffs are cached.
+The upside is obviously that we don't have to target back and forth constantly.

+### Examples

+`${Group.Member[2].CachedBuff[Spirit of Wolf].Duration}`

+This will show the duration of the spirit of wolf on the second member of the group.

+`${Target.Clarity.Name}`

+This will show you the name of the clarity spell on your target

+`/cachedbuffs reset`

+This will clear the cached buffs for all targets.

+For more information on the `/cachedbuffs` command see [here](../../../reference/commands/cachedbuffs/).

+For more information on the `cachedbuff` datatype see [here](../../../reference/data-types/datatype-cachedbuff/)